What is a watermarked PDF?

 Many companies need to distribute confidential PDF documents to selected users or third parties but do not wish them to be distributed any further.
 As a security measure (and sometimes for classification) they add a confidential watermark to PDF documents (the same as a confidential watermark stamp on paper documents) on the basis that they will be honored.

 However, in reality adding a confidential watermark to a PDF document provides zero protection since it is meaningless.
-It does not stop PDF files being shared with others.
+It does not stop PDFs from being shared with others.
 The confidential watermark can also be easily removed in any PDF editor.

-If you want PDF documents to remain confidential then adding a confidential watermark will have no benefit unless you have other PDF security measures in place to make the watermark protected in the PDF and prevent document sharing.
+If you want PDFs to remain confidential then adding a confidential watermark will have no benefit unless you have other PDF security measures in place to make the watermark protected in the PDF and prevent document sharing.

 Confidential image watermarks

-Locklizard provide our Publisher customers with a range of confidential image watermarks which they can use to add a confidential watermark to PDF documents.
-Confidential watermark examples are below:
+Locklizard provide our Publisher customers with a range of confidential image watermarks which they can use to add a confidential watermark to PDFs.
+Confidential image watermark examples are below:

 Does adding a watermark to a PDF make it more secure?